Review of Clearabee

 Clearabee’s business model is relatively traditional.
 It operates an in house fleet and employs its own collection crews, although trucks are parked at employees homes overnight rather than taken back to depots.
 The challenge with this in house approach is that capacity is relatively fixed (ie. they only have x number of trucks) – whereas demand is constantly changing.
 Bear in mind rubbish clearance is a very reactive business, with most job requests made with 48 hours or less notice.
 So, to cope with spikes in customer demand and still deliver a reliable fast response service, they must either a) hold excess capacity by owning trucks and employing people that aren’t utilised except for super busy days – which is expensive; or b) stretch capacity reactively by lengthening working days and using a greater % of single rather than two person collection teams (v. difficult when so many jobs require 2 people to load for health & safety reasons).
 And it looks like some of their employees have found this tough.

 AnyJunk’s business model is different.
 We passionately believe there are already enough waste collection vehicles on the road.
 There’s no need to add more – we just have to utilise existing resource more efficiently.
 So several years ago (having run our own national fleet) we shifted from self-delivery to partnering with local waste collection companies instead.
 Our tech platform allocates jobs to the nearest operator with spare capacity who then connects to us via an App as they undertake the collection.
-The result of this change in AnyJunk’s operating model has been significant improvement in service levels (we can now collect within 2 hours in London and our rolling service failure rate UK wide is less than 1%) and reduced miles travelled per collection (we estimate it has reduced on average by more than 30%).
-Plus it has cut the number of waste trucks on the road and is helping to deliver work & wages to local businesses.
+The result of this change in AnyJunk’s operating model has been a significant improvement in our service levels (we can now collect within 2 hours in London and our rolling service failure rate across the entire UK is less than 1%) and reduced miles travelled per collection (we estimate it has reduced on average by more than 30%).
+Plus it has cut the number of waste trucks on the road and helps to deliver work & wages to local businesses.

 For a more detailed consideration of this subject, please read this article